Guru & Avalokiteshvara: The Remainder of the Text

 By hoisting above and beyond the three planes of compulsive existence

-The three planes are referring to the so-called (1) desire realm, (2) form realm, and (3) formless realms or (1) below the ground, (2) on the ground, (3) above the ground.
+The three planes are referring to the so-called (1) desire realm, (2) form realm and (3) formless realms, or (1) below the ground, (2) on the ground, (3) above the ground.
 There are two ways of saying that.

 And beyond – that’s in the pure realms.
-It says beyond the three planes.
+It says beyond the three planes

 The never-lowering magnificent jeweled banner of Ganden religious and secular rule,

-That no longer is the case, because His Holiness has renounced the secular rule.
-But anyway this was written before as a slightly political thing of “May the situation of Tibet be conducive for all of this.”
+That no longer is the case because His Holiness has renounced the secular rule, but anyway, this was written before as a slightly political thing of “May the situation of Tibet be conducive for all of this.”
 After all, this was written in Tibet for Tibetans initially.

-So by raising that flag, in a sense:
+By raising that flag, in a sense:

 blazing with a host of splendid, constructive and excellent (features), may it satisfy all wishes, a hundred thousand-fold, for benefit and bliss.